yimuchen/yimuchen.pages/src/routes/posts/2024-05-01-nix-portable.md

 ## create ~/.config/home-manager/flake.nix
 ```

+Following this, you should have access to the `home-manager` command, where you
+can then call the `home-manager init` to create the base file you need to
-This will create the files required to declaring your default home environment.
-For a simple configuration we will only need to edit the `home.nix` file for
+declare your default home environment.
+For a simple configuration we will only
-now.
-For detailed instruction of what the configuration means, you should
+need to edit the `home.nix` file for now.
+For detailed instruction of what the
-consult the official [documentation][hmdoc].
-Let's keep in simple in this
+configuration means, you should consult the official [documentation][hmdoc].
-example, and say we just need some extra packages: [`neovim`][neovim],
+Let's keep in simple in this example, and say we just need some extra packages:
-[`zsh`][zsh] and an updated version of [`git`][git].
-The edits we need to make
+[`neovim`][neovim], [`zsh`][zsh] and an updated version of [`git`][git].
+The
-in this case is then just some additional updates to the `home.packages` list
+edits we need to make in this case is then just some additional updates to the
-entry:
+`home.packages` list entry:

 [hmdoc]: https://nix-community.github.io/home-manager/
 [neovim]: https://neovim.io/